gsoft-inc/wl-domain-event-propagation/README.md

 |Workleap.DomainEventPropagation.Subscription| ![nuget](https://img.shields.io/nuget/v/Workleap.DomainEventPropagation.Subscription.svg?logo=nuget) |  Contains classes to subscribe to topics and receive events                                        |

 ### What does the Workleap.DomainEventPropagation package do?
-* Provides list of existing Topics
+* Provides list of existing topics
-* Serializes domain events
-* Manages publication fields
 * Provides webhook endpoint (.NET 6+ only)
 * Provides IDomainEvent and IDomainEventHandler<> interfaces
 * Deserializes domain events
 * Mediates call to DomainEventHandlers
-* Validates configurations
+* Validates configuration
 * Handles topic subscriptions

 ### Using the Workleap.DomainEventPropagation.Publishing package to publish events